sc-voice/sc-voice_net/content/study/keyboard.md

 ### Card tabs

-Each card has a **tab** that can be clicked to scroll to the associated card.
+Each card has a **tab** that can be clicked to go to the associated card.

 <p>
 <img src="img/tabs.png" class="ebt-image" alt="image of card tabs" style="width:400px; padding: 0.4em; border-radius: 0.2em;background: #cccccc;"/>